eslint-community/eslint-plugin-eslint-plugin/docs/rules/no-identical-tests.md

 ⚒️ The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#--fix) can automatically fix some of the problems reported by this rule.

-When a rule has a lot of tests, it's sometimes difficult to tell if any tests are duplicates.
-This rule would warn if any test cases have the same properties.
+Duplicate test cases can cause confusion, can be hard to detect manually in a long file, and serve no purpose.

+As of [ESLint v9](https://github.com/eslint/rfcs/tree/main/designs/2021-stricter-rule-test-validation#disallow-identical-test-cases), ESLint attempts to detect and disallow duplicate tests.

 ## Rule Details

+This rule detects duplicate test cases.

 Examples of **incorrect** code for this rule: